-(1) Severance Pay, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflects the terms of Mr. Rhodes' severance arrangement described above, including the features approved by the Compensation Committee in September 2007.
+- (1) Severance Pay, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflects the terms of Mr. Rhodes' Agreement described above.
 Unvested stock options are those outstanding, unvested stock options which will vest immediately upon the option holder's death.
 Unvested stock awards are share options under the Executive Stock Purchase Plan, which vest upon involuntary termination not for cause, disability, death or normal retirement.
-Bonus is shown at actual bonus amount for the 2007 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
-Upon disability, death or normal retirement, a prorated bonus is paid in accordance with Company policy.
+Bonus is shown at actual bonus amount for the 2008 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
 Disability Benefits are benefits under Company-paid individual long-term disability insurance policy.
-Life Insurance Benefits are benefits under a Company-paid life insurance policy.

-- (2) Severance Pay, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflect payments to Mr. Giles and Mr. Shea under the executive severance practice described above.
-Bonus is shown at actual bonus amount for the 2007 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
-Upon disability, death or normal retirement, a prorated bonus is paid in accordance with Company policy.
+Life Insurance Benefits are benefits under a Company-paid life insurance policy. - (2) Severance Pay, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflect payments to Mr. Giles and Mr. Shea under the Severance and Non-Compete Agreements described above.
+Bonus is shown at actual bonus amount for the 2008 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
 Benefits Continuation refers to medical, dental and vision benefits.
 Unvested stock options are those outstanding, unvested stock options which will vest immediately upon the option holder's death.
 Disability Benefits are benefits under Company-paid individual long-term disability insurance policy.
 Life Insurance Benefits are benefits under a Company-paid life insurance policy. - (3) Salary Continuation, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflect payments to Mr. Goldsmith and Mr. Olsen under the terms of their respective employment agreements described above.
-Bonus is shown at actual bonus amount for the 2007 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
+Bonus is shown at actual bonus amount for the 2008 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
 Upon disability, death or normal retirement, a prorated bonus is paid in accordance with Company policy.
 Benefits Continuation refers to medical, dental and vision benefits.
 Unvested stock options are those outstanding, unvested stock options which will vest immediately upon the option holder's death.
 Messrs.
-Goldsmith's and Olsen's employment agreements provide that stock options continue to vest during the salary continuation period (3 years for Mr. Goldsmith and 2 years for Mr. Olsen).
+Goldsmith's and Olsen's employment agreements provide that stock options continue to vest during the salary continuation period (three years for Mr. Goldsmith and two years for Mr. Olsen).
 Disability Benefits are benefits under Company-paid individual long-term disability insurance policy.
 Life Insurance Benefits are benefits under a Company-paid life insurance policy.